tilmanrassy/emacs-dir-treeview/README.md

 Installation
 ------------

-As a prerequisite, install the "treeview" library.
+As a prerequisite, install [emacs-treeview](https://github.com/tilmanrassy/emacs-treeview).

 ### Installation of dir-treeview